Philodendrons have been popular since the Victorian times according to the University of Vermont.

 How Often to Water Philodendron birkin?

-A reasonable estimate of how often to water a Philodendron birkin is once per week.
+Water once per week.
 In colder seasons, watering can be reduced to one every ten days.
-Moist soil is preferable, but it’s also a good idea to let it dry out a bit from time to time to prevent bacterial or fungal growth that can lead to root rot.
+Moist soil is preferable, but it’s also a good idea to let it dry out occasionally to prevent bacterial or fungal growth that can lead to root rot.

 How Often to Water a Philodendron birkin